-In Lustre 1.6 you can mount a file system with a missing OST.
+In releases prior to Lustre 1.8, you could not mount a file system with a missing OST.

 23.3.6 Improving Lustre Performance When Working with Small Files

 A Lustre environment where an application writes small file chunks from many clients to a single file will result in bad I/O performance.
 To improve Lustre's performance with small files: